senecajs/repo-maintain/README.md

 This check looks for the existence of a LICENSE file.
 A LICENSE file saved under a different name or with any file extension will count as a fail.

 ### exist_codeconduct
 This checks looks for the existence of a CODE_OF_CONDUCT.md file.
-Details for this file can be found by visiting the [Contricutor Covenant website](https://www.contributor-covenant.org/).
+Details for this file can be found by visiting the [Contributor Covenant website](https://www.contributor-covenant.org/).

 ### content_readme
 This check scans the content of the README.md file for the keyword "Voxgig".
 If the file does not exist, the check will fail.